- Lowering levels of bacteria found on cosmetics

 Trusted by Industry Experts

-From professional celebrity artists to everyday makeup artists, Sanitation Conversation™ is the Certification that is trusted by all!
+From brands to professional celebrity artists to everyday makeup artists, Sanitation Conversation™ is the Certification that is trusted by all!

 I Cannot Speak More Passionately About Proper Sanitation Practices